 Digital Transformation is accelerating at unpredictable speeds across the retail industry worldwide and has not only changed how we interact with brands but pushed even more retail customers online.
 As a result, retailers must make deep changes to their operations, supply chains, inventory management, and customer relationship patterns.
 Companies must analyse data to accurately project demand, react to customer demands, and ship products promptly and efficiently to satisfy customers.

-Before we dive into the key drivers of digital transformation in retail, here is a brief overview of the meaning of digital transformation and why it is essential for organisations to adopt this strategy to succeed now than ever before.
+Before we dive into the key drivers of digital transformation in retail, let’s explain why it’s essential for organisations to adopt a digital strategy to achieve success.

 What is Digital Transformation?

 At Data Clarity, we define digital transformation as: “The business-wide implementation and adoption of technologies and data-driven solutions, designed to improve business processes, deliver better value to customers, and improve organisational results.”

 To recap, digital transformation enables businesses to utilise data and technology to better serve their customers and internal stakeholders.
 Importantly, technology should support and optimise existing processes, without disrupting their organisation.